 - Deduct the employees’ portion of the premium (.253% of gross wages) from each paycheck issued after January 1, 2019, or choose to pay this amount on the employees’ behalf

 - For employers with 50 or more employees, budget to pay the employer’s portion of the premium (.147% of gross wages)

 - Pay premiums and report hours worked each quarter (first report and payment is due on April 30, 2019)

 The workplace poster for this new law is still not available and employers are not required to post it until January 1, 2020.
 However, if you would like to notify your employees of the new law in the meantime, you may use the State’s Employee Paystub Insert.

-For more information, please feel free to review the State’s website, the summary and webinar on our firm’s website, or contact Shannon Lawless or any member of Ryan, Swanson & Cleveland’s Employment Rights, Benefits & Labor group.
+For more information, please feel free to review the State’s website, the webinar on our firm’s website, or contact any member of Ryan, Swanson & Cleveland’s Employment Rights, Benefits & Labor group.